People Everyday: Impact and legacy

-British DJ and presenter Trevor Nelson picked the song as one of his favourites in 1996, saying, "It's so happy.
+NME ranked "People Everyday" number 38 in their list of "Singles of the Year" in December 1992.
+British DJ and presenter Trevor Nelson named the song one of his favourites in 1996, saying, "It's so happy.
 It's a crowd participation, hope record, it's so cool.
 It came out it when there were a lot of emerging acts like Jamiroquai.
 They were light and happy and broke down all the barriers.
 This record has a feel-good factor of nine and I used to play it every morning before I got up!"